-Another 65 words (5 lines of text) are included under the topic Early lagarde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early lagarde Notables in all our PDF Extended History products and printed products wherever possible.

 lagarde Settlers in United States in the 19th Century